charlottegray17/100-days-of-code/log.md

 **Today's Progress**: Progressed from 50% to 70%+ in FCC basic JS course. assignment operators, if/else statements and witch statements.

 **Thoughts:** Picking back off where I left things.
 I intended to take a weekend break as I was bit completely exhausted, then doubtful, but getting back on the horse.
 I am not cheating anyone but myself if I don't keep going.
 Going to reset my day counter on the FCC portfolio to reflect where I am actually at.
 Will I remember how to eve push this to Github?
 Let's see.

+I wrote my own card counter!
+I did I did.

+# Day 30: Monday August 10, 2020

+**Today's Progress**: tweeted I was 90% through JS basic, this is actually not rue.
+79% through.
+Tonight - objects.
+Calling object property with dot and bracket notation, further changing a switch statement into an object.

+**Thoughts:** My days are fluctuating because it has been so HOT but I am perservering.
+No word back from Adam yet.
+They've been really swamped with apps so not sure the volunteer position is going to pan out.
+Still need to push fwd with learning myself as that is the vital thing.

+I wrote my own card counter!
+I did I did.

 **To Do's**